libgdx/libgdx.github.io/_posts/2021/2021-04-18-the-ultimate-migration-guide.md

 ## Miscellaneous
 - [1.9.11] `Base64Coder#encodeString()` uses `UTF-8` instead of the platform default encoding ([#6061](https://github.com/libgdx/libgdx/pull/6061)).
 - [1.9.11] Changed `TiledMapTileLayer#tileWidth` & `#tileHeight` from float to int.
+- [1.9.12] `Table#round` now uses `ceil`/`floor` and is applied during layout, rather than afterwards.
+This may slightly alter the way your UI looks. `table.setRound(false)` should be able to mitigate some of these effects.
 - [1.9.13] `TextureAtlas.AtlasRegion` and `Region` `splits` and `pads` fields have been removed and moved to name/value pairs.
 Use `#findValue("split")` and `#findValue("pad")` instead ([#6316](https://github.com/libgdx/libgdx/pull/6316)).
 - **[1.10.0] The JCenter repository is shutting down.
 To update your libGDX Gradle projects, open the main** `build.gradle` **file in your project and in both of the two** `repositories {}` **sections replace** `jcenter()` **with** `gradlePluginPortal()`**.**
 - [1.10.0] `Scaling` is now an object instead of an enum.
 This may change behaviour when used with serialisation.